 - Stick to the “Minimum Necessary Rule”

 Many organizations give vendors full network access since it can be difficult to isolate networks to create adequate access controls.
 However, vendors should only be given access to servers or databases they need to perform their job functions.
-The HIPAA “minimum necessary rule” states that individuals are given access to only the PHI they need specific to their job roles.
+The HIPAA “minimum necessary rule” states that individuals are given access to only the PHI they need, specific to their job roles.
 Organizations can implement tools such as Vendor Privileged Access Management (VPAM) to accomplish this.
 VPAM allows organizations to delegate different levels of access for vendors depending on what information they need to view.
-This mitigates the risk of breaches as vendors are not given full access across and organizations entire network.
+This mitigates the risk of breaches as vendors are not given full access across an organization’s entire network.
 Without VPAM, a vendor that experiences a malware attack would compromise all of an organization’s data.